 5. Greater customer satisfaction

-A recent MIT study reported that 73% of companies affirm that automation can help boost customer satisfaction.
+A recent survey by Capgemini found that 730 out of 1,000 surveyed companies affirm that automation can help boost customer satisfaction.
 Early adopters who started using automation technology to refine their customer services reported a 19% increase in operating margins over a five-year period.

 How so?
-You may already be collecting lots of information on your customers and put them to great use.
-In addition to that, machine learning can be used to work with data that is not currently recorded in a standardized format.
+You may already be collecting lots of information on your customers and putting it to great use.
+In addition to that, Machine Learning can be used to work with data that is not currently recorded in a standardized format.
 Be it inquiries via email or product usage – all these items can be effectively collected and, more importantly, analyzed and interpreted automatically.

 Business automation is a simplicity-centric intervention meant to make human participation more meaningful and guarantee operational excellence in the long run.

 Traditional automation, particularly Robotic Process Automation ("RPA") is centered around rule-based processes and analysis of structured data at best.
-However, most processes do not follow simple rules and are often triggered by unstructured data, to begin with – documents, images, messages.
+However, most processes do not follow simple rules and are often triggered by unstructured data, to begin with – documents, images, and text.

 The path forward

 Irrespective of the size or nature of the business, companies around the world are recognizing that automation is their passport to productivity and profitability.
-And there is every reason to do so: new tools are making setup, use and integration of such technologies comparably cheap and – probably more importantly – accessible for a wider audience.
+And there is every reason to do so: new tools are making setup, use, and integration of such technologies comparably cheap and – probably more importantly – accessible to a wider audience.